FREQUENTLY ASKED QUESTIONS

 Universal wastes are certain hazardous wastes that are universally generated in large quantities by various facilities but present a limited hazard.
 Universal wastes are exempt from the hazardous waste regulations, but must still be managed separately from general trash.

 The exposure to toxic chemicals, like mercury, lead, cadmium, etc. can cause chronic or acute illness.
 If these chemicals are released into the environment they can cause ecological damage.

 LAMPS - Hazardous waste regulations prohibit businesses from disposing of waste lamps and light-bulbs in sanitary landfills.
-While manufacturers may claim that "low-mercury" lamps can be dumped in a landfill, the truth is that you liability for this mercury never ends unless you recycle these mercury containing lamps.
+While manufacturers may claim that "low-mercury" lamps can be dumped in a landfill, the truth is that your liability for this mercury never ends unless you recycle these mercury containing lamps.

 ELECTRONICS - Waste monitors and computer electronics contain toxic heavy metals and may be hazardous waste.

 BATTERIES - Batteries, in particular those containing silver, cadmium, lead, or acids have the potential to be hazardous waste.

 BALLAST - PCB ballast are regulated under the Toxic Substance Control Act (TSCA) and CERCLA (also known as Superfund).
 Generator of PCB containing ballast may incur Superfund liability by disposing of PCB ballast in a dumpster of landfill.

 How long will it take to get our materials picked up?